-Returns locations (and optionally, observation wells) from the Watina database that meet several criteria, either as a lazy object or as a local tibble.
+Returns locations (and optionally, observation wells) from the Watina data warehouse that meet several criteria, either as a lazy object or as a local tibble.
 Criteria refer to spatial or non-spatial physical attributes of the location or the location's observation wells.
 Essential metadata are included in the result.

 get_locs(